San Andrés Zautla

-Geography

-The municipality covers an area of 21.69 km².

 It is part of the Etla District in the Valles Centrales region.

-As of 2005, the municipality had a total population of 3812, of whom 150 spoke an indigenous language.
+As of 2005, the municipality had a total population of 5,326, of whom 281 spoke an indigenous language.

-History

 During the colonial period San Andrés Zautla was part of the jurisdiction of Huexolotitlan.
 A 16th century Spanish colonial church in town is a listed Cultural Landmark, and possesses a historic pipe organ, dated 1726, now restored and playable.